JoyMacharia77/IAP/README.md

 # IAP LAB WORKS
-Internet Application Programming Complete Labs.
-The labs are in ther own respective branches, no work is in the Master.
+Internet Application Programming COMPLETE Labs.
+The labs are in ther own respective branches, NO WORK IS IN THE MASTER.